MicrosoftDocs/learn/learn-pr/azure/migrate-azure-resources-bicep/includes/5-exercise-refactor-bicep-file.md

 ## Update the resource locations

 All the resources currently use a hard-coded location.
-Here, you'll add a parameter so that the template becomes more reusable.
+You'll add a parameter so that the template becomes more reusable.

 1. At the top of the file, add a new parameter and a description decorator to clarify the parameter's purpose.